 - Employ scholars engaged in training and research that relates to the subject area of the Center.

 Designation as a National Resource Center demonstrates the recipient’s role as one of the nation's major centers for teaching and training resources in a particular world area.
-In addition to its Latin America NRC, Stanford is also home to NRCs in East Asian Studies and Russian, East European and Eurasian Studies.
+In addition to its Latin America NRC, Stanford is also home to NRC in East Asian Studies.
 For additional information, please see the U.S. Department of Education National Resource Centers Home Page and the For Educators section of this website.